Ezz1997/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Rock Paper Scissor Game in js
+Rock Paper Scissor Game in js,
+And is currently playable only on the console.